 Durable Skills

-Students leave college without the skills required in the modern economy: Durable Skills.
+Students enter the workforce without the skills required in the modern economy: Durable Skills.
 By 2030, there will be a global human talent shortage of over 85 million people, causing an $8.5 trillion loss to global GDP (Korn Ferry, 2023).
 Durable skills depend on foundational skills, including the ability to amass knowledge.

 Students complete high school unprepared for postsecondary education.
-Schools fail to develop the skills their students need to become lifelong learners.
 Misconceptions about teaching and learning based on intuition have led to an epidemic of disengagement in schools (Evans, 2023).
 The current approach to teaching is disconnected from how students learn (Hynes, 2014).

 Learning is a scientific process, and for students to learn optimally they must be taught (Bjork, 2013: Dunlosky 2021).
 Students use ineffective techniques such as highlighting and re-reading, with limited success.
 Such strategies are rooted in the misconception about learning (Bjork & Bjork, 2011).